ullas-jain/ullas-jain.github.io/_posts/2021-06-22-Libs-in-release-apk.md

 ---
-layout: post
-title: So you want to know what dependencies are present in your release-apk.
+title: "So you want to know what dependencies are present in your release-apk."
-published: true
+excerpt: "So you want to know what dependencies are present in your release-apk."
+last_modified_at: 2018-01-03T09:45:06-05:00
-tags: demo markdown blog
+tags:
+  - code
+  - syntax highlighting
+toc: true
 ---

 No, we are not going to reverse engineer the release-apk. _Not today._